toyobam92/Group-By-Project---FourthBrain-/README.md

 ## Customization
 You can customize the uplift model by modifying the settings in the Uplift_model.ipynb notebook, such as:

-Choosing different uplift modeling techniques, such as Two-Model, Solo-Model and Class Transformation moel and specifying the underlying classifier (e.g., logistic regression, random forest,XGBoost).
+Choosing different uplift modeling techniques, such as Two-Model, Solo-Model and Class Transformation model and specifying the underlying classifier (e.g., logistic regression, random forest,XGBoost).

 Defining the performance metrics used to evaluate the model, such as area under the uplift curve (AUUC), Qini coefficient, and response rate.